rnshim/CS146/HW/HW3/InsertionSort.md

 				j -= 1
 		arr[j + 1] = key

-Best Case: iterates through the array once without hitting the while loop =>O(n)
+Best Case: When the array is already sorted, algorithm iterates through the array once without hitting the while loop =>O(n)
-Worst Case: iterates through the array and has to sort each subarray every time => n(n+1)/2
+Worst Case: When the array is in reverse order, it iterates through the array and has to sort each subarray every time n(n+1)/2
 =>O(n^2)
-Average Case: Assume half of the objects will need to be shifted =>n^2/2
+Average Case: Assume half of the objects will need to be shifted, big O stays the same O(n^2/2)
 =>O(n^2)